 This is the busiest relaxation spot in Ikeja and arguably, Lagos.
 It’s your best option for shopping, entertainment, and leisure, all in one place!
 It has a variety of restaurants, a cinema, a bookstore, clothing stores, bars, banks, hair salons, and makeup studios.
 Located at Alausa, this mall is a one-stop location for your needs.

 13. La Campagne Tropicana Beach Resort

 A great escape from the regular Lagos hustle and bustle and a great place to wind off during the weekends or holidays.
 They also have well-furnished chalets where guests can lodge in.
 If it’s a fun intended trip, have your squad come along with you for the ride there is quite a long one!
 Oh!
 We came up with a comprehensive list.
-You should check out for other resorts in Lagos.
+You should check out other resorts in Lagos.

 This is a private beach resort located at Ikegun Ibeju, Lekki.
 It prides itself in intricate African designs, hospitable staff, and iconic views.
-The resort lies at the edge of the Atlantic ocean so you’ll do well to go with very light clothes, and if you’re not a fan of water, they offer hangout spots with undeniably tasty meals.
+The resort lies at the edge of the Atlantic ocean so you’ll do well to go in very light clothes, and if you’re not a fan of water, they offer hangout spots with undeniably tasty meals.